adnammit/notes/git.md

-git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added) git diff --cached               show diff of staged, uncommitted changes git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed
+git grep <pattern> -- *.h *.cpp grep through only .h and .cpp files git diff                        show all changes made (but not necessarily added) git diff --cached               show diff of staged, uncommitted changes git diff master -- foo.txt      diff between your file (staged or not) and the version in master git diff --name-status A..B     name and status of files that differ between branch A and head of B git diff --name-status A...B    name and status of files that differ between branches A and B since they diverged git commit                      prep files to be committed